 - A multiple of recurring revenue;

-- A multiple of EBITDA20;
+- A multiple of EBITDA24;

 - A multiple of profit after tax; and

 - A value for every active user/customer.

 Investors are very interested in the potential future value as discussed earlier in the Exit section.

-Therefore, any multiples and metrics arising from companies being sold in your industry are important to highlight if available.
+Therefore, any multiples and metrics arising from companies being sold in the industry are important to highlight if available.

-Studying companies sold in your industry may reveal what multiples are relevant.
+Studying companies sold in the company's industry may reveal what multiples are relevant.
 Public companies have to disclose transaction details but private companies do not.
-As a result, gaining close examples to your company may be a challenge.
+As a result, gaining close examples to the company may be a challenge.